Kaliffen/yaws3/designv2.md

 ## 17. Conclusion

 This design treats planetary rendering as a **bounded, layered light transport problem**, not a generic ray‑marching problem.
-By combining analytical SDF intersections, multipass specialization, and precision‑aware math, the system achieves real‑time performance with physically plausible results across planetary scales.
+By combining analytical SDF intersections, multipass specialization, mandatory temporal stabilization, micro-scale surface shading, and precision‑aware math, the system achieves real‑time performance with physically plausible results across planetary scales.

 This document defines a complete and implementable solution.